Home | Community Forum | Blog

 NextLabs DLP for SAP

-Also integrated in the application layer, DRM automates protection of data when uploaded to or downloaded from the SAP application – whether on premise or in the cloud.
+Also integrated in the application layer, DLP for SAP automates protection of data when uploaded to or downloaded from the SAP application – whether on premise or in the cloud.
 The system classifies the data through a set of policies set and tracked in a central decision point.
 Implementing these policies, the system encrypts the content as it is being downloaded and saved as a local file (in any format) or as it is sent to the SAP inbox.

 1 thought on “Data Loss Prevention (DLP) for SAP”